HansKristian-Work/dxil-spirv/README.md

 # dxil-spirv

-This project aims to provide translation of DXIL (SM 6.x) shaders to SPIR-V which can be used in the vkd3d project, which implements D3D12 on top of Vulkan.
+The aim of this project is to provide a translation of DXIL (SM 6.x) sunshades into SPIR-V, which can be used in the vkd3d project, which implements D3D12 at the top of Vulcan.

-## Building
+## Construction

-### Dependencies
+### Addictions

-Check out submodules first with `git submodule update --init`.
+First, look at the submodules with `git submodule update --init`.
-No external dependencies apart from the submodules are required to build.
+No external dependencies need to be built for submodules.

-This project implements a "small" LLVM C++ API subset which acts as a drop-in replacement for the full LLVM.
+This project implements a “small” subset of the LLVM C ++ API that acts as an alternate option for the entire LLVM.
-It is possible to build against the true LLVM C++ API if llvm is checked out in `external/llvm` and `-DDXIL_SPIRV_NATIVE_LLVM=ON` CMake option is used.
+Depending on the real LLVM C ++ API, it can be built if llvm is logged out in `external/llvm` and the `-DDXIL_SPIRV_NATIVE_LLVM=ON` CMake option is used.
-See `checkout_llvm.sh` script.
+See the `checkout_llvm.sh` script.

 ### Build

-Standard CMake build.
+Standard construction CMake.

 ```
 mkdir build